-The City will be responsible for capital upgrades and capital expansion of all assets within the leased or licenced area for all Category One (1) and Category two (2) groups and will be considered as part of the City's annual budget process.
-Should clubs and groups wish to upgrade their facilities outside of this process, the City will assist groups to apply for other sources of funding for example, Lotterywest Grants or State Government Funding.
+The tenant may apply to Council for financial assistance to upgrade a leased/licenced facility.
+Requests will be considered as part of the City's annual budget process.
+The City will also assist groups to apply for other sources of funding for example, Lotterywest Grants or State Government Funding.